Picolab/TicTacToe/README.md

 ![Preparing to install the ruleset](https://picolab.github.io/TicTacToe/images/Step3a.png)

-Note that installing the ruleset also causes an auxiliary ruleset to be installed.
+Note that installing the ruleset also causes the `org.sovrin.tic_tac_toe` ruleset to be installed.

 ![After installing the rulesets](https://picolab.github.io/TicTacToe/images/Step3b.png)